-Want to increase your business’ online presence by investing in Google Adwords?
+Want to increase your business’s online presence by investing in Google Ads?

-Expanding your digital presence is key to growing your business in this day and age, and with Google’s PPC (pay-per-click), you don’t pay for an ad that hasn’t brought traffic to your site.
-In fact, Google Adwords has continued to grow in significance.
-This is especially true since Google moved all paid results out of the sidebar in 2016, pushing organic results further down the page.
+Expanding your digital presence is key to growing your business in this day and age, and with Google’s Paid Ads, you don’t pay for an ad that hasn’t brought traffic to your site.

 But where do you even start?
-Without a Google Adwords budget estimator, you may feel clueless about how much money to commit to your Adwords budget and what sort of results to expect in return.
+Without having some sort of Google Ads budget estimator, you may feel clueless about how much money to commit to your Ads budget and what sort of results to expect in return.

 There are several factors that come into play when it comes to deciding on a budget, and it is important to plan carefully to get the best return on your investment.

 Fortunately, you don’t have to guess in the dark for these numbers.
-Google’s Keyword Planner Tool is an incredibly helpful part of any Adwords budget estimator toolkit.
+Google’s Keyword Planner Tool is an incredibly helpful part of any Ads budget estimator toolkit.

-We recommend using other keyword strategy tools, such as Spyfu, to help you narrow down a comprehensive target keyword list.
+We recommend using other keyword strategy tools, such as SEMRush, to help you narrow down a comprehensive target keyword list.

 To determine your time frame, there are a few important pieces to keep in mind.